matghazaryan/AMSlideMenu2/README.md

 <br>
-If you want to get menu's open/close callbacks, then set MainVC's delegate property, and implement protocol named 'AMSlideMenuProtocols'.
+If you want to get menu's open/close callbacks, then set MainVC's delegate property, and implement protocol named 'AMSlideMenuDelegate' which declared in 'AMSlideMenuProtocols.h'.
 <pre>
 @optional
 - (void)leftMenuWillOpen;